How to use Italian short stories as a learning tool

 The good news is that there are plenty of them.
 I personally like to use and recommend the Italian short stories published by Alma Edizioni.
 They are fresh, use the spaced repetition system and include drills at the end of each section.
 Alma’s books also have a digital version.

-Alma’s short stories in Italian for beginners (including audio)
+Alma’s short stories in Italian for beginners (including audio and vocabulary drills)

 The fable cottage project